savochkin/PokerHandKata/README.md

 2. **Application Service:** `CompareHandsService`
    - Implements the use case
    - Orchestrates domain logic
-   - Maps between port DTOs and domain objects
+   - Returns domain objects directly (no DTO mapping at this layer)

 3. **REST Adapter:** `RestCompareHandsController`
    - Translates HTTP requests to use case calls
+   - Maps domain objects (`ComparisonResult`) to REST DTOs (`CompareHandsResponse`)
-   - Handles REST-specific concerns (status codes, JSON)
+   - Handles REST-specific concerns (status codes, JSON, error handling)
    - Depends on port, not on domain directly

 **Testing:**